hpcaubuserguide/hpcaub_userguide/userdoc/octopus/machine_learning.rst

       tensorflow and keras is ``python/tensorflow``
       pytorch is ``python/pytorch``

-A typical batch job script look like:
+A typical batch job script looks like:

 .. code-block:: bash